 Aside from the East Coast Rail Line and the Guided Busway, linking Huntingdon, St Ives and Cambridge, there is a notable lack of sustainable, high-quality, long- distance public transport connectivity from Huntingdonshire.
-This acts to limit the commuting opportunities of residents in Huntingdonshire, making it difficult to travel to employment, health, leisure, retail, training, and education opportunities further afield, such as at the Cambridge Biomedical Campus.
+This acts to limit the commuting opportunities of residents in Huntingdonshire, making it difficult to travel to employment, health, leisure, retail, and education opportunities further afield, such as at the Cambridge Biomedical Campus or Cambridge Regional College.